 EC man pleads not guilty in shooting death of Altoona man

 Jan.
-10—EAU CLAIRE — An Eau Claire man has pleaded not guilty in connection with the September shooting death of an Altoona man at Bergen and Bellevue avenues in Eau Claire.
+14—EAU CLAIRE — An Eau Claire man has pleaded not guilty in connection with the September shooting death of an Altoona man at Bergen and Bellevue avenues in Eau Claire.

 Co-defendant Kemone T. Golden, 26, of Cadott, has not yet made his initial court appearance.
 A warrant has been issued for his arrest.